Docker Troubleshooting

 This issue often occurs when the main process in the container exits, causing the container to stop.

-• Review the Command: Ensure that the command specified in the Dockerfile or docker run command is correct and keeps the container running.
+- Review the Command: Ensure that the command specified in the Dockerfile or

-• Run Interactively: Start the container interactively to diagnose issues with the command or entry point.
+directives in the Dockerfile.
+If misconfigured, they can cause the container to exit prematurely. - Run Interactively: Start the container interactively to diagnose issues with the command or entry point.

 Image Pull Fails